joe-of-all-trades/deep-learning-cv/week1/slides/perceptron.md

 ### History of Perceptron
 -First invented in 1957 by Frank Rosenblatt
--It was once implemented in hardware:
+-It was once implemented as hardware:

 ![Mark 1 Perceptron](https://upload.wikimedia.org/wikipedia/en/5/52/Mark_I_perceptron.jpeg)